What to Do When There Is a Bank Error Made in Your Favor

 A few years ago, a Pennsylvania couple went on a spending spree when their bank accidentally deposited $120,000 in their account instead of a business’ account due to a teller error.
 The couple bought various vehicles with the money and also gave $15,000 away to friends in need.

 The bank requested that the couple return the money and then reversed the transfer, causing an overdraft on the couple’s account of over $100,000.
 The couple was eventually convicted of theft, sentenced to seven years’ probation, 100 hours of community service, and ordered to repay the money they stole.
-Surely, this is a good example of why there’s no such thing as free money in this situation.
+This is a good example of why there’s no such thing as free money in this situation.

-Open a SoFi Checking and Savings Account and start earning 4.20% APY on your cash!
+Open a SoFi Checking and Savings Account with direct deposit and get up to a $300 cash bonus.
+Plus, get up to 4.50% APY on your cash!

 When Should I Report the Error?